ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

   Dedicated_HGs:       dedicated_hg1
 ```

 You can specify the dedicated host or host group while managing the VM.

-> **Note:** Only one option can be specified at a time: `targethost` or `targethg`.
+Only one option is specified at a time: `targethost` or `targethg`.

 To specify a dedicated host or host group for the backup VM, run the following command: